chef-boneyard/chef-web-docs-2016/includes_rubocop/includes_rubocop_run.rst

    $ rubocop .

-|rubocop| will return a list, via standard output, the results of the evaluation:
+|rubocop| will return a list, via standard output, the shows the results of the evaluation:

 .. code-block:: bash